Mirza Athar Baig

-Mirza Athar Baig is a Pakistani novelist, playwright and short story writer.
+Mirza Athar Baig (Urdu: مرزا اطہر بیگ, born 7 March 1950) is a Pakistani novelist, playwright and short story writer.
 He was born in Sharaqpur, Punjab.
-Both his parents were schoolteachers and encouraged him to read widely from a young age.
-He is currently associated with the Department of Philosophy, at Government College University in Lahore.
-His fiction works include three novels, a short story collection, and numerous plays for television.He is interested in landmark places in Pakistan specially old.
+Both his parents were school teachers and encouraged him to read widely from a young age.
+He is associated with the Department of Philosophy, at Government College University in Lahore.
+His fiction works include three novels, a short story collection, and numerous plays for television.

 His first novel, Ghulam Bagh (Slave Garden), is considered one of the central works of literature in the Urdu language.
 The novel is very popular in Pakistan and has also received critical acclaim.
 Five editions have been published since its initial publication in 2006.